devank99/How-Indians-Spend-on-Credit-Card-Tableau-Dashboard-/README.md

-# Credit Card Spendings Data Analysis Using Excel and Tableau💳
+# Credit Card Spending Data Analysis Using Excel and Tableau💳

 ## 🧷LINKS: